Bounding the inefficiency of outcomes in generalized second price auctions: Introduction

 In reality, however, the set and types of players can vary significantly between rounds of a GSP auction: each query is unique, in the sense that it is defined not only by the set of keywords invoked but also the time the query was performed, the location and history of the user, and many other factors.
 This \emph{context} is taken into account by an underlying \emph{ad allocation algorithm}, which is controlled by the search engine.
 The ad allocation algorithm not only selects which advertisers will participate in an auction instance, but also assigns a \emph{quality factor} to each advertiser.
 As a first approximation we can think of the quality factor as a score that measures how likely that participant's ad will be clicked for that query.
 These quality factors are then used to scale the bids of the advertisers.
 These scaled bids are known as \emph{effective bids}, which can be viewed as bids derived from a similarly-modified \emph{effective type}.
 Under our assumption that quality factors measure clickability, the effective type of an advertiser is the expected valuation of displaying the ad (valuation of the ad times its likelihood of getting a click).
 The effective bid and effective type of a player are therefore random variables, which can be thought of as the original valuations multiplied by quality scores computed exogenously by the search engine.
 Athey and Nekipelov \cite{AN10} point out that the uncertainty in quality factors produces qualitative changes in the structure of the game.
 Thus, even if players converge to a stationary bidding pattern, the resulting equilibrium cannot be described as the outcome of a full information game.

 We model the uncertainty about the effective types of advertisers as a Bayesian, partial information game.
 That is, the inherent uncertainty due to context and the ad allocation algorithm can be captured via prior distributions over effective types, even when the true types of all potential competitors are fully known.
 The appropriate equilibrium notion is then the Bayes-Nash equilibrium with respect to these distributions.
 Our model allows arbitrary correlations between the types and quality factors.
 The uncertainty of ad quality and allocation mostly comes from the query context, and hence is best modeled by correlated distributions of types and ad quality.
 Search engines use complex machine learning algorithms to compute quality factors based on all available information about the context, whose outcome is hard to predict for the advertisers.
-We assume that the advertisers are aware of the distribution of quality factors, and that the quality factors computed by the search engine correspond to the clickability of the ad.
-Our results deteriorate gracefully if the outcome of the machine learning algorithm is not exact, but rather gives only an approximation to the clickability of an ad.
+Search engines share distributional information about quality factors with advertisers.
+We model this by assuming that the advertisers are aware of the distribution of quality factors.
+Further, we also assume that the quality factors computed by the search engine correspond exactly to the clickability of the ad.

 Summarizing, there are two main sources of uncertainty: the first is about the quality factors that the search engine attributes to each advertiser and the second is about the valuations (types) of the players.
 These sources are different in nature: each advertiser has knowledge of (and can condition her behavior on) her own type, whereas quality factors are fully exogenous and are only revealed ex post.